Lisp-Stat/documentation/content/en/docs/Tasks/data-frame.md

 As part of the recoding and data cleansing process, you will want to add properties to your variables.
-In Common Lisp, these are `plists` that reside on the variable symbols, e.g. `mtcars$mpg`.
+In Common Lisp, these are `plists` that reside on the variable symbols, e.g. `mtcars:mpg`.
 In R they are known as `attributes`.
 By default, there are three properties for each variable: type, unit and label (documentation).
 When you load from external formats, like CSV, these properties are all `nil`; when